andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 }
 ```

-As you can see above, preety much everything is just standard code and I have created the `startHttpServer()` which creates our server.
+As you can see above, pretty much everything is just standard code and I have created the `startHttpServer()` which creates our server.

 #### The Server - Expose media files